 Avoid using low resolution images

-While low resolution images might look fine on your monitor, depending on how big you try to stretch them for your printed book, they may not print well.
+While low resolution images might look fine on your monitor, depending on how big you stretch them for your printed book, they may not print well.
 Our book-making programs will alert you when the image you're trying to use has a low resolution.

 One common cause of blurry images is camera shake.
 You can avoid that issue by stabilizing your camera with a tripod and using the timer setting on your camera or a remote control shutter release (pressing the button can lead to camera shake).

 Focus, focus, focus

 When taking photos, be sure to focus on your subject.
-Out of focus images will not print well.
-If you're shooting portraits, the general consensus is to make sure their eyes are in focus.
+Out-of-focus images will not print well.
+If you're shooting portraits, the general consensus is to make sure your subject's eyes are in focus over anything else.

 Here's a screenshot of an image viewed at 100%.
 It doesn't look so bad at first glance...